Ara-O/Ara-O/README.md

  ## Hi there 🙋🏽‍♂️

-Hello!
+Hello there!
 My name is Eyiara Oladipo.
-I am a sophomore at the University of Detroit mercy studying Computer Science 🖥️.
-I am currently learning Vue.js and have worked on several projects using HTML, CSS and Javascript.
+I am a junior at the University of Detroit mercy studying Computer Science 🖥️.

+My passion lies in front-end development, where I bring ideas to life using HTML, CSS/SCSS, and frameworks like Vue.js (and occasionally React).

+I also enjoy dabbling in the dark-realm with backend technologies like Node.js ( Express ) and I have experience with relational and nonrelational databases like MySQL and MongoDB.

+More about me - <a href='https://araoladipo.tech' target="_blank">Here</a>

  ### What do I do 🤷🏽‍♂️
  <p>